kvpt/xamarin-docs.fr-fr/docs/essentials/media-picker.md

 [assembly: UsesPermission(Android.Manifest.Permission.WriteExternalStorage)]
 [assembly: UsesPermission(Android.Manifest.Permission.Camera)]

-// Add these properties if you would like to filter out cameras that do not have cameras or set to false to make them optional
+// Add these properties if you would like to filter out devices that do not have cameras, or set to false to make them optional
 [assembly: UsesFeature("android.hardware.camera", Required = true)]
 [assembly: UsesFeature("android.hardware.camera.autofocus", Required = true)]
 ```